Doug Tracht: Martin Luther King Day comment

-In January 1986, Tracht created an uproar by telling an on-air joke regarding the new federal holiday, Martin Luther King Day.
-Tracht said, "Why don't we shoot four more and get the whole week off?" followed by, "Come on, now, you know I don't mean nothin'!"
-He was suspended from the station for five days, publicly apologized, and donated money to create a scholarship at Howard University in honor of Dr. King.
-The Washington Post noted that he was the highest paid DJ in D.C. during 1987, making $400,000 a year.
+In January 1986, Tracht prompted outrage by joking about the new federal holiday, Martin Luther King Day.
+"Why don't we shoot four more and get the whole week off?" he said on air.
+He was suspended from the station for five days and publicly apologized.
+The Washington Post noted that he was the highest-paid DJ in D.C. during 1987, making $400,000 a year.

 Syndication

 His show was syndicated by Infinity Broadcasting Corporation for five years, from January 1993 until January 1998.
-Tracht moved to Los Angeles, where his show originated from a private broadcasting studio in LA, and was carried by stations in Atlanta, New York, Philadelphia, Baltimore, Washington, D.C., and KLOS in Los Angeles, among others.
-During 1994 his audience was estimated at 2.5 million listeners each day.
+Tracht moved to Los Angeles, where his show was aired on KLOS; it was also carried by stations in Atlanta, New York, Philadelphia, Baltimore, and Washington, among others.
+In 1994, his audience was estimated at 2.5 million daily listeners.

 Syndication was not as successful as Infinity had hoped, so the contract was not extended beyond five years.
 In the last year of his Infinity contract, he was hired by WARW-FM for $1 million per year and returned to Washington, D.C., where he again incorporated music into his show.

 James Byrd comment

-On February 24, 1999, after a year at WARW (now WIAD), Tracht made a comment about James Byrd Jr., who was murdered in 1998 by being dragged behind a pickup truck by three men, two determined to be white supremacists.
-The day before, jurors had convicted John William King of Byrd's murder.
-Tracht had been playing a sound bite of Lauryn Hill who had ten nominations at the 41st Grammy Awards.
-Tracht then stated, "No wonder people drag them behind trucks."
-After the comment, he immediately stated that he "didn't mean nothin'."
-This incident proved catastrophic to his radio career, igniting a firestorm of protest from listeners of all races, including Donnie Simpson, who lambasted Tracht on his morning show on sister station WPGC-FM.
-Not only was Tracht quickly fired from WARW, but he also lost his position as a volunteer deputy sheriff in Falls Church, Virginia.
+On February 24, 1999, after a year at WARW (now WIAD), Tracht again made national news for a racist remark.
+James Byrd Jr. was a Black man murdered in 1998 by three white men who dragged him behind a pickup truck, two of them open white supremacists.
+The day before the comment, jurors had convicted John William King of Byrd's murder.
+Tracht played a portion of a song by Lauryn Hill, who had recently been nominated for ten Grammy Awards, and then said: "No wonder people drag them behind trucks."
+This decision proved catastrophic to his radio career, igniting a firestorm of protest from listeners of all races and leading to his firing from WARW.
+Tracht later apologized, saying the "experience, compiled with my past transgressions upon racial and human decency, have forever taught me the value of respect and restraint."